gmorgan-ping/pingone-davinci-401/202-2/README.md

 # DaVinci 202, Exercise 1
-## Flow CSS
+## Modal Widget

 In this example:
-* We'll move the CSS from the DaVinci flow and include it within the page's CSS declarations
+* We'll integrate the flow into a webpage and
 * Modify the CSS to demo UX flexibility without modification of the flow